Feature #5810: Implement SOLR-based search

 Same thing to

-#9 Updated by Jing Tao almost 7 years ago
+#9 Updated by Jing Tao over 7 years ago

 - translation missing: en.field_remaining_hours set to 0.0